cburgessus/Komplematiks/README.md

 Komplematiks supports curriculum taught in schools of all levels.
 Currently, available reference material allows Komplematiks to support:
 1. Accounting And Finance
 2. Algebra (Includes Pre-Algebra, Algebra I, Algebra II, College Algebra)
-2. Analysis
+3. Analysis
-3. Calculus (Includes Pre-Calculus, Calculus, Integration, Differentials)
+4. Calculus (Includes Pre-Calculus, Calculus, Integration, Differentials)
+5. Conversions
-4. Functions
+6. Functions
-2. Geometry
+7. Geometry
+8. Graphs And Diagrams
-3. Modeling
+9. Modeling
-4. Probability
+10. Probability
-5. Regression
+11. Regression
-7. Statistics
+12. Statistics
-8. Trigonometry
+13. Trigonometry

 Support for other Math curriculum will be available in future versions of the library.